wesleyfongchong/website-content/post/web-platform-api/selectors-api/index.md

 - `document.querySelector()` returns a single element, the first found
 - `document.querySelectorAll()` returns all the elements, wrapped in a NodeList object.

-Those are all valid selectors:
+These are all valid selectors:

 - `document.querySelector('#test')`
 - `document.querySelector('.my-class')`